Quantisation of derived Lagrangians: Introduction

 The structure of the paper is as follows.

+In Section \ref{centresn}, we establish some technical background results on Hochschild complexes.
+Under the well-known principle (see for instance \cite{GM,Kon,Man,ddt1}) that deformation problems in characteristic $0$ are governed by differential graded Lie algebras (DGLAs), the DGLAs in \cite{DQnonneg,DQvanish} governing $0$-shifted and $(-1)$-shifted quantisations were constructed from Hochschild complexes and rings of differential operators, respectively.
+Our perspective for quantisations of $0$-shifted co-isotropic structures on a morphism $X \to Y$ is that the governing DGLA comes from Hochschild complex $\CCC^{\bt}(\sO_Y)$ acting on $\sD_{X/Y}(\sL)$ via the quasi-isomorphism $\sD_{X/Y} \to \CCC^{\bt}(\sO_Y, \sD_X)$.

-In Section \ref{centresn}, we establish some technical background results on Hochschild complexes of almost commutative algebras.
-When equipped with a PBW filtration degenerating to Poisson cohomology, these become almost commutative brace algebras in a suitable sense (\S \ref{bracesn}).
+When equipped with a PBW filtration degenerating to Poisson cohomology, we first show that Hochschild complexes of almost commutative algebras become almost commutative brace algebras in a suitable sense (\S \ref{bracesn}).
 This allows us to construct suitable semidirect products of Hochschild complexes from morphisms of almost commutative algebras in \S \ref{semidirectsn}.
-Section \ref{affinesn} then uses these constructions to define the space $Q\cP(A,B;0)$ of quantisations associated to a morphism $A \to B$ of commutative bidifferential bigraded algebras (i.e. a map $\Spec B \to \Spec A$ of stacky derived affines in the sense of \cite{poisson}), and more generally the space $Q\cP(A,M;0)$ for a line bundle $M$ over $B$.
+Section \ref{affinesn} then applies these constructions to Hochschild complexes acting on rings of differential operators, allowing us to construct a form of quantised relative Poisson cohomology (Definition \ref{TQpoldef0}), leading to a space $Q\cP(A,B;0)$ of quantisations associated to a morphism $A \to B$ of commutative bidifferential bigraded algebras (i.e. a map $\Spec B \to \Spec A$ of stacky derived affines in the sense of \cite{poisson}), and more generally a space $Q\cP(A,M;0)$ for each line bundle $M$ over $B$ (Definition \ref{QPdef}).

-Section \ref{compatsn} contains the key technical construction of the compatibility map $\mu$ in Definition \ref{mudef}, with Definition \ref{Qcompatdef} then giving the notion of compatibility between a quantisation and a generalised Lagrangian.
+Section \ref{compatsn} contains the key technical construction (Definition \ref{mudef}) of the compatibility map $\mu$ between generalised Lagrangians and quantised co-isotropic structures.
 The main results of this section are Proposition \ref{QcompatP1}, giving a map from non-degenerate quantisations to generalised Lagrangians, and Proposition \ref{compatcor2}, which gives an equivalence between Lagrangians and non-degenerate co-isotropic structures.
 Proposition \ref{quantprop} then shows that the obstruction to quantising a co-isotropic structure is first order.